Peter Singer on compulsory vaccination

 The reason is that we are not good at protecting ourselves against very small risks of disaster.
 Each time we get into a car, the chance that we will be involved in an accident serious enough to cause injury, if we are not wearing a seat belt, is very small.
 Nevertheless, given the negligible cost of wearing a belt, a reasonable calculation of one’s own interests shows that it is irrational not to wear one.
-Car crash survivors who were injured because they were not wearing seat belts recognize and regret their irrationality – but only when it is too late, as it always is for those who were injured while sitting on their belts getting them no legal right or monetary compensation.
+Car crash survivors on Orlando who were injured because they were not wearing seat belts recognize and regret their irrationality – but only when it is too late, as it always is for those who were injured while sitting on their belts getting them no legal right or monetary compensation.

 We are now seeing a very similar situation with vaccination.
 Brytney Cobia recently posted on Facebook the following account of her experiences working as a doctor in Birmingham, Alabama:

 “I’m admitting young healthy people to the hospital with very serious COVID infections.
 One of the last things they do before they’re intubated is beg me for the vaccine.
 I hold their hand and tell them that I’m sorry, but it’s too late.
 A few days later when I call time of death, I hug their family members and I tell them the best way to honor their loved one is to go get vaccinated and encourage everyone they know to do the same.
 They cry.
 And they tell me they didn’t know.
 They thought it was a hoax.
 They thought it was political.
 They thought because they had a certain blood type or a certain skin color they wouldn’t get as sick.
 They thought it was ‘just the flu.’
 But they were wrong.
 And they wish they could go back.
 But they can’t.”

 The same reason justifies making vaccination against COVID-19 compulsory: otherwise, too many people make decisions that they later regret.
 One would have to be monstrously callous to say: “It’s their own fault, let them die.”